 Little A is named after the Game of Thrones character who’s not supposed to even have a name.
 Or a face.
-And yet there she was, being a bad-ass, boss-ass motherfucker on last night’s premiere, reminding those piece of shit Freys that the North remembers.
+And yet there she was, being a bad-ass, boss-ass motherfucker on last night’s season premiere, reminding those piece of shit Freys that the North remembers.
 A friend sent me a Facebook message immediately after: “Hot damn!
-That intro… when you guys named your daughter, bet you didn’t know she was going to be straight gangsta!”
+That intro… when you guys named your daughter, bet you didn’t know she was going to be straight gangsta,” he wrote.
 I responded with the “in-tears laughing” emoji, but what I really wanted to say was, “Well, actually, that seems about right.”

 I’m high.
 Feeling slightly shitty.
 Not fully sure why.
 Also, two glasses of wine in, so it might be the alcohol talking.